mihanizator/developer-site/config-1_x_0.md

           region: us-west-2
 ```

-When request is processed, Exogress builds the list of handlers ordered by priority for each mount point.
-It typically
+When the request is processed, Exogress builds the list of handlers ordered by priority for each mount point.
+It
-includes multiple active client configs (Exofile.yml) and a project-level config.
+typically includes multiple active client configs (Exofile.yml) and a project-level config.

 ### upstreams